y-sakakihara/workshops/index.md

 - Council for the Promotion of Academic City by Yonezawa City

-The venue and facilities are provided by Faculty of Engineearing, Yamagata University
+The venue and facilities are provided by Yamagata University

 <img src="KAKENHIlogo_L.jpg" width="240"> <img src="YU-logomark01.png" width="460">